 Once mediators are activated, the creation of a candidate is quite simple, it relies on enumerating every possible associations.
-The LHS of Listing 5.3 declares the constraints that a Candidate must fill in order to be valid.
-The TargetTask predicate is a placeholder for all the instances of interaction tasks that are required by the activity sphere.
-Interaction tasks are generic tasks like controlling the lights whereas a
+The LHS of Listing 6.3 declares the

-5 i.e. the bundle of code to be executed within a specific mediator
+5That is the bundle of code to be executed within a specific mediator.

-6 In our implementation, available OIOs and styles are statically specified in the Interaction Ontology, but they could also be specified and retrieved from a remote library if necessary.
+6In our implementation, available OIOs and styles are statically specified in the Interaction Ontology, but they could also be specified and retrieved from a remote library if necessary.